apachiww/hd44780_for_sdcc_51/README.md

 + Both 4-bit and 8-bit bus modes are supported

-+ カタカナ display and CGRAM operations also available
++ カタカナ display (MACRO defined) and CGRAM operations also available

 + Easy-to-use formattable print function `disp_printf(format, ...)` similar to normal `printf(format, ...)`

+> Usage:
+>
+> 1. Add both `hd44780.c` and `hd44780.h` to your project
+>
+> 2. Modify the configurations accordingly in `hd44780.h`
+>
+> 3. Include `hd44780.h` in your main.c
+>
+> 4. There are three types of functions operating at different levels.
+It's recommended to use the high level functions.
+Look them up at the end of `hd44780.h`

-This library is designed for SDCC only, IO definitions should be modified accordingly if you are to apply it to Keil C51
+This library is designed for SDCC only

 See test [examples](examples/)